My.EOU Portal Current Students Faculty/Staff

 If you are looking for a school that integrates high-quality programs, small class sizes, affordability, and tremendous outdoor recreation amenities – then EOU is the school for you.
 Here are just a few of the countless recreational jewels that surround campus:

 Do you see yourself as a health and wellness coordinator, mountain guide, environmental educator, parks and recreation program manager, Forest Service recreation specialist, health education specialist, outfitter, youth camp administrator, wilderness therapist, or business owner to name a few?
-The Outdoor Recreation Programming degree concentration can be your ticket to an exciting career in the burgeoning and ever-increasingly integrated fields of health, wellness, and outdoor recreation.
+The Nature and Outdoor Recreation Programming degree concentration can be your ticket to an exciting career in the burgeoning and ever-increasingly integrated fields of health, wellness, and outdoor recreation.

-HHP Core (33 credits)
+HHP Core (24 credits)

-Outdoor Recreation Programming (25 credits)
+Nature and Outdoor Recreation Programming (40 credits)

-Introduction to Outdoor Recreation Management, Health and Fitness for Life, Wilderness First Responder, Outdoor Programming and Leadership, Program Planning and Evaluation, Recreation Management and Entrepreneurship, and Internship in Outdoor Recreation and Leadership.
+Introduction to Outdoor Recreation Management, Wilderness Survival, Wilderness First Responder, Outdoor Programming and Leadership, Rewilding – Nature and Health, Expedition Planning and Leadership, Program Planning and Evaluation, Environmental Exercise Physiology, Outdoor Adventure Leadership and Training, and Internship in Outdoor Recreation and Leadership.

-Additional HHP Courses (11 credits)
+Additional HHP Courses (12 credits)

 Elective Courses (Choose One)

-Legal Issues for Leaders, Human Resource Management, Small Group Communication, Nutrition, Introduction to Community Health, and Cultural Competence in Health Education and Health Promotion.
+Legal Issues for Leaders, Human Resource Management, Small Group Communication, General Nutrition, Introduction to Community Health, and Cultural Competence in Health Education and Health Promotion.